 When girls feel like they are connected socially, it helps create team chemistry.
-While girls might naturally find things in common over time through conversations, small ice breakers can be incorporated throughout practice in order to jump-start the connections.
+While girls might naturally find things in common over time through conversations, small icebreakers can be incorporated throughout practice to jump-start the connections.
 A coach or the Captain of the Week can lead these games.

 Begin Practice with Ice Breakers

-Start with a question: what your name and a question
+Start with a question: what is your name and a question

 • favorite ice cream flavor